byuitechops/for-the-strength-of-developers/Introduction/basiccodelessons.md

         npm install -g learnyounode
         ```
     3. After you install, run `learnyounode`.
 The program will open and you can begin with exercise 1.
+    4. Create your own github repository for your learnyounode solutions.
+Just go to the github homepage and click the green "New Repository" button on the right.
+(Make sure you're signed in to see it)
-    4. When you have completed exercises 1-3, come back to this page.
+    4. **When you have completed exercises 1-3, come back to this page.**
 3. Node Debugging - Chrome Dev Tools
     * To debug your program in the node debugger with Chrome, use
         ```